Nyanyan/Egaroucid/docs/usage/en/index.md

 Mode: Study

-You can add a board in your clipboard.
+You can add a board.
 The board must be written in one line with these characters.

 * Black Stones: ```0/B/b/X/x/*```
 * White Stones: ```1/W/w/O/o```